The days of relying on a great product or service to do your branding are behind us, which is why acquiring all types of feedback is important.

 Rule-based systems usually require additional finessing to account for sarcasm, idioms and other verbal anomalies.

 - Machine learning based sentiment analysis

 A computer model is given a training set of natural language feedback, manually tagged with sentiment labels.
-It learns which words and phrases are positive or negative.
+It learns which words and phrases have a positive sentiment or a negative sentiment.
 Once trained, it can then be used on new data sets.